 The result was- and remains- that the majority of our food contains excessive phosphorus and is deficient in calcium, magnesium, selenium, zinc, cobalt and other trace minerals.
 It is well known that cancer incidence is greater in areas with low selenium levels in the soil.

-One approach focuses on an Cancer: Cause and cure enyzme called nuclear factor-kappa B (NF-kB).
+One approach focuses on a Cancer: Cause and cure enyzme called nuclear factor-kappa B (NF-kB).
 When this enzyme is present in increased quantities then cell division is encouraged.
 If a way can be found to inhibit this enzyme then cell division will be reduced or even blocked entirely.
-In fact there are a number of natural substances that can achieve this objective.
+In fact, there are a number of natural substances that can achieve this objective.
 We have, in fact, met most of them before.
-The usual suspects in this case include vitamin C, vitamin D, curcumin and one or two other substances (1).
+The usual suspects, in this case, include vitamin C, vitamin D, curcumin and one or two other substances (1).

 Curcumin and cancer cells